ShinyKiwis/notes/languages/scala/collections.md

 ## Parameterize arrays with types
 > Parameterization means 'configuring' an instance when we create it.

 In other words, we parameterize an instance with values by passing objects to a constructor in parentheses.
+We can also parameterize an instance with types by specifying one or more types in square brackets such as in the `Array[String]` of the following example

 ```scala
 val greetStrings = new Array[String](3)